GSA-TTS/identity-dev-docs/_pages/oidc/authorization.md

             <h4 class="clearfix">locale</h4><span class="float-left text-italic">optional</span>
           </div>
           <div class="grid-col-7">
-            <p> If you know that a user would prefer one of our alternative language translations (currently Spanish or French), you can include the <code class="language-plaintext highlighter-rouge">locale</code> parameter to specify the language Login.gov should use (either <code class="language-plaintext highlighter-rouge">es</code> for Spanish or <code class="language-plaintext highlighter-rouge">fr</code> for French).</p>
+            <p>If you know that a user would prefer one of our alternative language translations (currently Spanish or French), you can include the <code class="language-plaintext highlighter-rouge">locale</code> parameter to specify the language Login.gov should use (either <code class="language-plaintext highlighter-rouge">ES</code> for Spanish or <code class="language-plaintext highlighter-rouge">FR</code> for French).</p>
           </div>
         </div>
       </div>